 - Uwe Mattheiss Theory

 Liquid Loft was founded in 2005 by choreographer Chris Haring together with musician Andreas Berger, dancer Stephanie Cumming and dramaturge Thomas Jelinek.
-Inspired by science-fiction literature and cyborg theory, Liquid Loft's early work reflects how our perception and bodies are transformed through visual media and the everyday use of technology.
+Inspired by science-fiction literature and cyborg theory, Liquid Loft's work reflects how our perception and bodies are transformed through visual media and the everyday use of technology.
 Through their method of deconstruction and reconstruction of both, the dancer’s repertoire of movements and the perspectives of the perception of the body Liquid Loft frequently opened up new choreographic terrain and put contemporary dance in context to other contemporary art forms.
 Their idiosyncratic visual and formal language, the distinctive acoustic stage sets and the high professional level of their dancers has earned Liquid Loft international acclaim and awards, such as the Golden Lion for Best Performance at the Venice Biennale.